andersonopt/website/content/blog/product-release-notes-11-11-20.md

 # **Features and New Functionality**

 ## Enhanced Data Tables

 Checkboxes

 ## Layer Pop Up Windows

 Project Tasks - Have Moved

+## Create Project Flow

+* performance/loading
+* Updated stepper

 # Fixes

-* Fixed APN search
-* Added additional support for additional KML/KMZ folder structures.
+* Added additional support for additional KML/KMZ folder structures
+* Fixed APN search when creating a project from a parcel ID
+* Adjusted map zooming behavior for new projects
+* Addressed timing issues so that project tasks and lat/long coordinates should be visible when project first loads